Flavors: Vanilla, Chocolate

 Plugging in 100 calories from 25 grams of protein, and 140 total calories, we get a nutrition score of 19.64.

 To put this in context, understand that a score of 25 means that a protein powder has as high of a protein content as you’ll find in a plant based protein powder.

 So a score of 20 means that Bodylogix has a relatively high protein content (more than most), just not quite as high as a few others.

 Here’s the full ingredients list, it’s pretty short:

 - Vegan protein blend (yellow pea protein isolate, organic sprouted whole grain brown rice protein concentrate, organic hemp protein concentrate, potato protein isolate, chia protein), erythritol, evaporated cane juice, natural flavors, cellulose gum, xanthan gum, carrageenan, potassium chloride and stevia leaf extract.

-The only ingredient that really stands out is carrageenan, which there are some serious safety concerns about.
-Personally, I avoid it whenever possible, but you have to decide for yourself if you care either way.
+The only other ingredient that really stands out is carrageenan, which there are some serious safety concerns about.
+Personally, it seems like it’s probably safe in small amounts, but I avoid it whenever possible just to be on the safe side.
+You’ll have to decide for yourself if you care either way.

 Bodylogix only offers one size for their vegan protein powder (840 g / 1.85 lb).

 To compare prices of protein powders fairly, I need to pick a specific size to look at.
 Since most companies offer one close to 1 kg (or 2.2 lb), I use the price per 100 grams of the closest one to that amount, and put it in this formula: